-What is low-fat cheese, and what are the benefits of low-fat cheese?
+What is reduced-fat cheese, and what are the pros and cons?

-"The fat in cheese is saturated fat – a type of fat known to raise our cholesterol levels," says Sammi Haber Brondo, MS, RD, CDN, registered dietitian nutritionist, and author of The Essential Vegetable Cookbook.
-"Limiting this type of fat and replacing it with healthy, unsaturated sources of fat (like avocado, olive oil, nuts and seeds) can be a really healthy swap.
+"The fat in cheese is saturated fat, which is a type of fat known to raise our cholesterol levels," says Sammi Haber Brondo, MS, RD, CDN, registered dietitian nutritionist, and author of The Essential Vegetable Cookbook.
+"Limiting this type of fat and replacing it with healthy, unsaturated sources of fat (like avocado, olive oil, nuts, and seeds) can be a really healthy swap.
 Low-fat cheeses remove a lot of the saturated fat that's naturally in them."

-"The caveat though: that fat is usually replaced with some kind of binder to make the texture of the cheese still work," says Haber Brondo.
+"The caveat with this is that fat is usually replaced with some kind of binder to make the texture of the cheese still work," says Haber Brondo.
 "While the binder is usually totally safe and no big deal, these cheeses also might not taste as good."

 "Low-fat cheese allows people to modify their diet for better health but still enjoy delicious flavor and a favorite food," says Isabel Maples, MEd, RDN, registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics.